 WTG operation is associated with increased mortality risk to bird SAR.
 The operation of WTGs at the HIWEC may increase the risk of mortality to Canada Warbler, Common Nighthawk, Kirtland's Warbler, Olive-sided Flycatcher and Whip-poor-will.
-Although WTG collision mortality at wind farms is generally considered to be too low to impact bird populations, and is estimated to account for < 1 to 2 % of all human-caused avian mortalities in Canada (Erickson, et al. 2001; MNRF, 2011a; Calvert, et al. 2013), bird SAR populations may be more sensitive to the potential additional mortality associated with WTGs compared to other more common bird species populations because bird SAR populations are already relatively low and/or in decline.
+Although WTG collision mortality at wind farms is generally considered to be too low to affect bird populations, and is estimated to account for < 1 to 2 % of all human-caused avian mortalities in Canada (Erickson, et al. 2001; MNRF, 2011a; Calvert, et al. 2013), bird SAR populations may be more sensitive to the potential additional mortality associated with WTGs compared to other more common bird species populations because bird SAR populations are already relatively low and/or in decline.
 Based on the Wind Energy Bird and Bat Monitoring Database, which is a long-term record of the bird and bat mortalities identified at Canadian wind farms during post-construction mortality monitoring, Canada Warbler represents 0.31 percent of bird mortalities in Canada and 0.29 percent of bird mortalities in Ontario (EC, et al. 2014).
+Considering that the average annual bird mortality estimate in Ontario is 5.45 birds / WTG / year and that Canada Warbler represents 0.29 percent of bird mortalities (EC, et al., 2014), approximately 1.44 Canada Warbler mortalities have the potential to occur each year in the HIWEC.
+Canada Warbler exhibits a low flight pattern that is direct and agile as it forages in predominately thick and low shrubby vegetation (Reitsma et al., 2010).
+Typical heights of tall shrubs are approximately 2 m (Lee et al., 1998) and it is expected that Canada Warbler would fly around this height.
+This is significantly lower than the WTG blade sweep that is more than 70 m above the ground.
+Therefore, considering Canada Warbler's flight patterns, there is a low risk of collision with operating WTGs for this species.
+This, in combination with mitigation measures proposed in Section 6.3 will further reduce mortality risk to this species.
+Furthermore, the population estimate of Canada Warbler is approximately 2.7 million individuals with 80 percent (approximately 2.2 million individuals) of the global breeding population located in Canada (COSEWIC, 2008c).
+According to the second OBBA (2001-2005), the relative abundance of Canada Warbler is high throughout the Southern Shield region, which includes the HIWEC study area, the Parry Sound District, and surrounding areas (Cadman, et al. 2007).
+For these reasons, population-level effects for Canada Warbler are not anticipated.

 The remaining bird SAR in the HIWEC study area (Common Nighthawk, Kirtland's Warbler, Olive-sided Flycatcher and Whip-poor-will) are not listed in the database, indicating that these species have not been recorded in post-construction mortality monitoring programs completed at Canadian or Ontario wind farms (EC, et al. 2014).
-This suggests that the bird SAR within the HIWEC study area have a relatively low risk of collisions with operating WTGs.
-Lighting for WTGs during the operation of the HIWEC also has the potential to increase mortality of bird SAR through collisions with WTGs (Gehring, et al. 2009).
-Development of an appropriate lighting scheme which considers light colour, duration of on-phase, and number of lit WTGs, can be used to minimize the potential impacts of these lit structures.